vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 If it is asked how the question raised by Nammalwar about "accepting him at a particular time, and letting him go far from Him before", can be answered, the answer is as follows :

 There is no prime cause other than Supreme Independence and Compassion of the Lord for making one turn towards God, and making one averse to God.
 If there is any other reason than these, you may please tell me - asks Nammalwar.
 As Ishvara kept silent, it is made known to the world that 'svatantrya' and 'Krupa' of the Lord are the prime factors for both.
 The prime cause for making chetana an instrument of his 'lila' is the 'svatantrya' of the Lord.
 The accessory cause for this, is the transgression of the command of the Supreme Paramatman from beginningless time.
-That means that the Lord is subjecting one to samsara on account of his supreme independence, and in this act, He is doing so232
+That means that the Lord is subjecting one to samsara on account of his supreme independence, and in this act, He is doing so on account of the transgression of his command by the chetana.

-Essence of Srimad Rahasyatraya Saram

-on account of the transgression of his command by the chetana.
 Likewise, His natural compassion is the prime cause of relcasing one from the bondage of samsara.
 The 'sahakari' karana or the accessory cause for removing the wrath of the Lord, happens to be the 'vashikarana-visesha' or the particular acts of surrender or upasana that happens to one, on account of his 'sukrutha visesha' that pleases the Lord.
 The idea is that the Lord releases one from bondage on account of His compassion, when one observes the pretext of an upasana or self-surrender.
 He can act only when there is an occasion, and self-surrender or upasana happens to be that occasion.
 Similarly, His supreme independence is the cause of binding one to samsara.
 But, he binds one who has transgressed his command, and not anyone according to his own whim and fancy.
 By thus explaining the essential nature of the Supreme Paramatman viz. supreme independence and infinite compassion, the fact of being non-partial and ever merciful, the regulation regarding bondage and release, all these become harmonised.
 The gist of all this is that one should utterly depend upon the compassion of the all independent Supreme Paramatman.

 The svatantrya of a merciless person is harmful.
 Similarly, the compassion of a powerless person is of no help to others and a source of discomfort for him also.
 The 'karunya' of a 'svatantra' will fulful His 'sankalpa' and so, pleases Him most.
 It will be the cause of 'ishta-prapti' and 'anista-nivritti' to all those that take resort in Him.
 The Lord is a satya-sankalpa and so the mercy of the all-powerful Lord, gives Him delight and will be for the redemption of those who take refuge in Him.
 The prime qualities of the Lord arc jnanam, sakti and karunya.
 Of these, jnana and sakti are common for both 'nigraha' and 'anugraha' but 'karunya'